ricetech/groupifier/api.md

   - **Request**:
   - **Response**:

-- updatePreferences (POST):
+- updateParticipantPreferences (POST):
   - **Request**:
+    - SessionUID: String
-    - DreamParticipants: Array of Numbers
+    - DreamParticipants: Array of Strings***
-    - NightmareParticipants: Array of Numbers
+    - NightmareParticipants: Array of Strings***
   - **Response**:

+***: For updateParticipantPreferences, the strings are a number.
+The thing is, the number is so big that Javascript rounds it.
+Just send the number as a string, seems to work fine.